History of Chechnya: During the Russian Civil War

 Originally, the advancing Bolsheviks (who were also mainly ethnically Russian, like the Whites they defeated) were viewed as liberators.
 However, less than half a year after their arrival, rebellion on the part of the Chechens against the Bolsheviks flared up again, because it was discovered by the Chechens that "the Russian Bolsheviks were just a new kind of imperialist, in Communist disguise".
 Following the end of the conflict in 1921, the Chechnya-Ingushetia had been first made part of the Soviet Mountain Republic, and until it was disbanded in 1924 received the official status of an autonomous republic within the Soviet Union in 1936.

-Early inter-war period: the Spring of the 1920s

 1930s: Stalinist period

-In the 1930s, Chechnya was flooded with many Ukrainians fleeing the genocide known as Holodomor.
+In the 1930s, Chechnya was flooded with multiple Ukrainians fleeing the great famine known as the Holodomor.
 Despite the threats from the Soviet government not to provide food and shelter to starving Ukrainians, the rebellious peoples did not follow Soviet orders.
-As the result many of the Ukrainians settled in Chechen-Ingush ASSR on the permanent basis and were able to survive the famine.
+As the result a number of the Ukrainians settled in Chechen-Ingush ASSR on the permanent basis and were able to survive the famine.

 The Chechen uprising of 1932 broke out in early 1932 and was defeated in March.

-On December 5, 1936, an Autonomous Soviet Socialist Chechen-Ingush Republic was proclaimed.
+On 5 December 1936, an Autonomous Soviet Socialist Chechen-Ingush Republic was proclaimed.